Is Pea Protein a Complete Protein?

 Functional Properties of Pea Protein

-Pea protein exhibits gastro-ilial uptake of over 89% (Gausserès et al., 1997) and is therefore an extremely absorbable protein type.
+Pea protein exhibits gastro-ilial uptake of over 89% (Gausserès et al., 1997) and is therefore an absorbable protein type.

 In a functional evaluation of pea protein isolate vs. whey protein, both protein types elicited near the same increases in muscle thickness when compared with placebo (Babault et al., 2015), demonstrating that pea protein is equally beneficial for muscle growth to whey protein and offers a viable alternative to whey for vegans, vegetarians, and for those not tolerant to dairy or other proteins.